HoceineEl/Personal-Portfolio/content/projects/Nur Net.md

 ---
 title: Nur Net Browser Extension
-description: Introducing Nur Net, your shield against distractions.
-This Chrome and Firefox extension empowers you to take charge of your online journey, redirecting your focus towards more meaningful content.
-Gain control of your online experience and stay focused on what matters most.
+description: Meet Nur Net, your buddy against distractions!
+This cool Chrome and Firefox tool helps you take control online, focusing on stuff that really matters.
+Wanna build your own?
+Got questions about Nur Net?
+Drop a message to Hoceine at contact@hoceine.com!
 tags:
   [
     Hoceine el idrissi,